The Northwest Geriatric Education Center provides many educational opportunities that are free of charge and open to all

 - Online Geriatric Healthcare Lectures: An online archive of on-demand video presentations, available free of charge.
 NWGEC registration, which allows us to compile reports for our funding agency, will give you access to the online lectures and related resources.

-- Alzheimer's Disease and Related Issues Geriatric Healthcare Series: A special series of lectures, funded by the Alzheimer's Supplement to the Geriatric Education Centers and presented in Spring 2013.
+- Alzheimer's Disease and Related Issues Geriatric Healthcare Series: A special series of lectures, funded by the Alzheimer's Supplement to the Geriatric Education Centers was presented in Spring 2013, with new lectures to be offered in Winter 2015.
 The lectures are also linked on the Geriatric Healthcare Lectures page.

 - Annual Geriatric Healthcare Lecture Series: An annual 10-week lecture series broadcast in real time to health centers throughout the greater Pacific Northwest region (including Washington, Wyoming and Alaska), allows rural and urban providers to participate together from their place of work.
 Information on this year's series and registration is available online.

 - CNE/CE Credits Available: Continuing education contact hours are available for each Geriatric Healthcare Series, at the time they are net-cast.
 In addition, the NWGEC's Geriatric Healthcare Lectures form the basis for the Geriatric Health Promotion CNE course modules through UW Continuing Nursing Education.